 ‘A House in Luanda’ (1st prize, competition), Lisbon Architecture Triennale 2010

 The exhibition Let’s talk about houses: Between North and South examined dwelling conditions and the new solutions found in the specific contexts of various regions around the world.
-With a broad span of commissioners, the exhibition examined the meaning of the specificity of place, the modernist legacy, and new solutions to the question of dwelling.
+With a broad span of commissioners, the exhibition examined the meaning of the specificity of place, the modernist legacy, and new solutions to the question of the dwelling.

 House – the ‘in between’ influences of Architecture